-#MyFreedomDay: Students stand up to slavery on March 14
+#MyFreedomDay: Students stand up to slavery

-(CNN)Right now, between 21 and 45 million people are trapped in slavery.
-At least 5.5 million of those are children.
+(CNN)Right now, 40 million people are trapped in slavery.
+At least 10 million of those are children.

-Although slavery is outlawed in every country, criminals earn more than $150 Billion every year from enslaving people.
+Although slavery is outlawed in every country, criminals earn more than $150 billion every year from enslaving people.

 But you can do something about it.